TApplencourt/IRPy/README.md

 ##Tricky part: Mutability

-In the precedant example, all the node of the production tree are immutable.
+In the precedent example, all the node of the production tree are immutable.
 In a real world application this a quite a limitation.
-For example, in an iterative resolution procedure of an equation (for exemple the **Newton-Raphson** one), we need to compute node (f(x) and f'(x)), change them (x <- x - f(x)/f'(x) ) and so forth.
+For example, in an iterative resolution procedure of an equation (e.g. the **Newton-Raphson** one), we need to compute node (f(x) and f'(x)), change them (x <- x - f(x)/f'(x) ) and so forth.
 All the ancestor of the node who are changed need to be recomputed accordingly.
 In other word, when are changing the value of x, f(x) and f'(x) need to be recomputed.

 This is the essential innovation of IRPy.
 Use the`lazy_property_mutable` and the `lazy_property_leavs(mutables)` functions too define theses mutable nodes.